-The Xerox Communication Server will check whether it is time in the monthly billing cycle to update the meter readings.
+The Xerox AMR server will check whether it is time in the monthly billing cycle to update the meter readings.
 If so, the server will request reads from the device, and the device will then respond by sending the meter reads back to the server via the proxy server.
-The device will periodically send supplies data to the Xerox Communication Server.